EpicPlayzGames/Pterodactyl-Eggs/README.md

 **This is a BETA script and activly being worked on.
 It confirmed works for starting up your own Gregtech New Horizons Server v2.4.0 on Pterodactyl Software Panel**

+**This Script has been updated to be user friendly within the panel so most configuration can be done without going into the config itself.
+More Eggs to come for different games/applications and soon custom java docker images.**

 ---

 ### Eggs